 Check the box next to Enable SSH so we can connect to the Pi without a mouse and keyboard

 We’re using a generic USB gaming controller, but you can also use a variety of wired console controllers such as those made for Xbox and PlayStation.
 If you plan on using a wireless gaming controller that doesn’t have its own dongle, be prepared to troubleshoot some connection issues.

 RetroPie should now begin its initial start up process.
 When prompted, follow the on-screen instructions to configure your controller.
 When complete, press your newly assigned A button to exit the setup.

 You’ll need to format your USB flash drive to FAT32 or exFAT before you use it to move your games to your Raspberry Pi.
 You can format it on macOS using the Disk Utility application, or on Windows by right-clicking on the flash drive then selecting Format.

-Game files are called ROMs, and you can download them from a variety of online sources.
-There are a few copyright restrictions surrounding ROMs, and you should always check that the website you’re using is not supplying pirated content.
+Game files are called ROMs.
+You can download them from a variety of online sources.
+There are a few copyright restrictions surrounding ROMs; always check that the website you’re using does not supply pirated content.
 Websites like itch.io provide some brilliant homebrew ROMs, and you can also find some official SEGA ROMs on Steam.

-You can repeat the last three steps (download, add and transfer ROMS) to add more ROMs to your Raspberry Pi at any time without losing your existing games.
+You can repeat the download and transfer process to add more ROMs to your Raspberry Pi at any time without losing your existing games.

 Makers across the world have used Raspberry Pi and RetroPie to build arcade systems and homebrew handheld consoles to play their favourite games.
 Here are some of our favourites:

-Here are five of what we believe to be some of the best RetroPie builds shared on social media
+Five of what we believe to be some of the best RetroPie builds shared on social media.